 In the past, the wife was the receiving party and the husband was the paying party.
 This arrangement is no longer the case necessarily.

 Even a dependent spouse is not always entitled to alimony.
 For example, a spouse who commits adultery or abandons the other will probably not receive alimony.

 An important consideration when alimony is awarded is how much to pay.
-In 1981, the Georgia legislature established new factors for determining the amount of alimony to be awarded to a dependent spouse.
 Basically, the amount of alimony payments reflects the need of one party for support and the ability of the other to pay.

 A second important issue is child support.
 It is generally paid in Georgia until a child becomes self-supporting, marries, or reaches the age of 18.
 However, Georgia law provides that a parent may be required to support a child enrolled in a secondary school until the child reaches the age of 20.
 Child support is a right that belongs to the child, not the parent.
 Parents cannot agree between themselves that it will not be paid.

 Generally the parent without custody pays child support.
 The parent with whom the child lives receives child support as trustee for the child, which means that the money is to be used for the benefit of the child.
-Georgia has new guidelines for calculating child support.
 The amount of child support depends on the income of both parents.
 A formula using worksheets determines child support.
 The amount of child support can be increased or decreased depending on the specific facts of each case.
 To get the worksheets, go to: www.georgiacourts.org/csc/andhttp://ocss.dhr.georgia.gov/portal/site/DHR-OCSE/